Eric-Lautanen/ezPDF/README.md

     * **Data:** Converts CSV and TSV files directly into formatted PDF tables.
 * **Smart Clipboard:** Paste text or images directly from your clipboard (Ctrl+V) to add them as pages.
 * **Drag & Drop:** Drag files directly into the window or reorder pages via drag-and-drop in the sidebar.
-* **Mobile Optimized:** Full mobile support with touch gestures, swipe-to-close menus, and responsive layout.
+* **Mobile Optimized:** Full mobile support with touch gestures, side-by-side header buttons, and responsive layout.
-* **Customization:**
-    * Set Document Title.
-    * Choose Page Size (A4, Letter, Legal).
-    * Toggle Page Numbers.
+* **Customization:** Set Document Title, Page Size (A4, Letter, Legal), and Toggle Page Numbers.
-* **Preview Mode:** Real-time preview of how content will appear before exporting.

 ## 🛠️ Supported File Types

-The converter automatically detects file types and formats them appropriately:

 | Category | Extensions |
 |----------|------------|